bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 N = 0x29cbc14e5e0a72f05397829cbc14e5dfbd004dfe0f79992fb2540ec7768ce7
 ~~~~~

+This group is isomorphic to the Jacobian of points on the isogenous elliptic curve as explained
+in [FourQ].
+It posseses efficiently computable endomorphisms as a result of the elliptic curve being
+isogenous to its Galois conjugate, as well as having complex multiplication.
+As a result it is possible
+to simultaneously apply the decompositions of scalars due to  [GLV, GLS]

 # Curve Points

 Elements a in GF(p) are represented as 16 byte little endian integers which are the numbers in the
 range [0, p).
 Because they are always less then p, they always have the top bit clear.
+The 16 bytes
+b[0], b[1],... b[15] represent b[0]+256*b[1]+256^2*b[2]+...+256^15*b[16].

 An element x0 + x1\*i of GF(p^2) is represented on the wire by the concatenation of the encodings
-for x0 and x1.
+for x0 and x1, that is 32 bytes.
 Implementations will use whatever internal representation they desire, but we will
 describe the operations on elements of GF(p^2) assuming that x = x0 + x1\*i, where x0 and x1 are elements
 of GF(p).

 Let x and y be elements of GF(p^2).
 A point (x, y) on Curve4Q is serialized as a 512-bit (64-octet)
-sequence, which consists of the concatenation of the 256-bit encoding of x = x0 + x1\*i followed by the
+sequence, which consists of the 32 byte encoding of x = x0 + x1\*i followed by the
-256-bit encoding of y = y0 + y1\*i.
+32-byte encoding of y = y0 + y1\*i.
+Below we have a diagram of the bits.

 ~~~~~
 |--------------- x ---------------|--------------- y ---------------|